-An important feature of Pop-11 is its inherent ability to be used in an 'on-line' mode.
+Early versions of VED were often criticised for not including a regular expression matcher, available in most other Unix editors (ed, vi, emacs).
+This has been remedied since Poplog Version 14.5 an 'on-line' mode.
 This means that commands in the language can be given at any time: there is no division between a phase in which you specify a program which is to be compiled, and a phase in which your programs run.
 You can interleave additions to the program and commands to run the program, using the same language and the same running process for both.
 Thus you can define a procedure, then run it to test it, then define a new procedure using the first one, then run it, then define new procedures, etc. If you find a procedure needs to be changed you can edit it without leaving Pop-11 and the new version will immediately be available without re-compiling other procedures or re-linking your program.
 (Recompilation will be required if the procedure had been declared as a constant for efficiency.)